Nicola Sturgeon: Public image and legacy

 At the beginning of Sturgeon's political career, she was often regarded as a "nippy sweetie", Scottish slang for the "sharp-tongued and strong-minded".
 The term was used to describe Sturgeon's "fierce" attitude.
 Conversely, newspapers ideologically opposed to the SNP, such as the Daily Express, The Scottish Sun, and The Spectator have repeatedly and derogatorily compared Sturgeon to "Wee Jimmy Krankie", a character from Scottish comedy duo the Krankies.

 Sturgeon was elected leader of the SNP at a time in which the party enjoyed a surge in membership.
 In 2015, Sturgeon was described in a Daily Mail headline as the "most dangerous woman in Britain".
 It followed her party's unprecedented gains in the 2015 general election, which questioned the future of the union.

 Sturgeon and her party experienced a surge in popularity during the COVID-19 pandemic, in part due to her willingness to communicate with the public and the Press through regular, televised briefings, and her willingness to take responsibility for her government's mistakes.
 This contrasted to then-PM Boris Johnson's approach, who was "less proactive and more evasive when it came to dealing with the press".

 The circumstances of Sturgeon's resignation in 2023, as well as her appearances at the 2024 UK COVID-19 Inquiry left a question mark over her political legacy.
 A wide range of media outlets were quick to condemn her reputation, including Politico Europe, The Times, BBC News, The Spectator, The Week and the i.

-Nonetheless, public polling shows that Sturgeon remains a popular figure in Scottish and wider UK politics, with 46% of Scots having a favourable opinion of her in 2023 YouGov polling and 50% seeing her as having "been a good leader for Scotland".
+Public polling showed that Sturgeon remained a popular figure in Scottish and wider UK politics, with 46% of Scots having a favourable opinion of her in 2023 YouGov polling and 50% seeing her as having "been a good leader for Scotland".
 On leaving office, she was the most popular party leader in the UK according to Ipsos polling.
-Her popular reputation suffered following her appearance at the 2024 COVID-19 inquiry and revelations she had deleted WhatsApp messages; however, polling has differed and there is still evidence of high trust towards her, usually along partisan lines.
+Her popular reputation suffered following her appearance at the 2024 COVID-19 inquiry and revelations she had deleted WhatsApp messages; however, polling has differed and there was still evidence of high trust towards her, usually along partisan lines.